ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/syntax/_includes/pragma/global.md

 | --- | --- |
 | Flag | true |

 Controls implicit Coalesce for the key `JOIN` columns in the SimpleColumns mode.
 If the flag is set, the Coalesce is made for key columns if there is at least one expression in the format `foo.*` or `*` in SELECT: for example, `SELECT a.* FROM T1 AS a JOIN T2 AS b USING(key)`.
-If the flag is not set, then Coalesce for JOIN keys is made only if there is an asterisk '*' after `SELECT`.
+If the flag is not set, then Coalesce for JOIN keys is made only if there is an asterisk '*' after `SELECT`

 ### StrictJoinKeyTypes